EqualExperts/secure-delivery-playbook/practices.md

 **Explicitly identify security requirements**

-Threat models are helpful to identify areas of risk within the product we’re building and the controls required to address these risks.
-However, this alone is insufficient as it doesn’t capture external influences such as organisational policy or legislation.
-For example, data retention requirements wouldn’t likely be highlighted by a threat model, but are often required for compliance with internal policies or legislation such as GDPR.
+Threat models are helpful to identify areas of risk within the product we're building and the controls required to address these risks.
+However, this alone is insufficient as it doesn't capture external influences such as organisational policy or legislation.
+For example, data retention requirements wouldn't likely be highlighted by a threat model, but are often required for compliance with internal policies or legislation such as GDPR.

 Explicitly identifying these requirements early on ensures the team is aware of what needs to be built before committing to a particular design.
 This allows for the greatest flexibility in determining how best to meet those needs.